Zum Inhalt

 Property Name Field

 The name of the presentation property to be added.
 Every property must have a non-blank name field.
-To ensure consistency the allowed property name field values are predetermined, namely: navdate, thumbnail, viewingHint, logo, description, attribution, license, label, metadata and viewingDirection.
-See also Which metadata can be imported?
+To ensure consistency the allowed property name field values are predetermined, namely:

 Label Id Field

 This allows the redactor to add multiple translations for the value and label name fields by matching the property's label id.
-All properties which require a label id field also require the language the label name fields to not be blank.
-The properties (Property Name) which require the label id field to not be blank are: metadata.
+All properties which require a label id field also require the language and the label name fields to not be blank.
+The properties (Property Name) which require the label id field to not be blank are:

 Language Field